Vaccinations for Mexico

 The three diseases listed above pose the biggest risk to travellers visiting Mexico.
 However you might also consider receiving the vaccines for diphtheria and rabies.

-Diphtheria is a bacterial infection spread in droplets from the nose or mouth, which are expelled in coughs and sneezes.
+Is a bacterial infection spread in droplets from the nose or mouth, which are expelled in coughs and sneezes.
 It can cause a fever, sore throat and difficulty breathing; in more severe cases, diphtheria causes life-threatening complications such as myocarditis (inflammation of the heart muscles).
 Diphtheria vaccination is recommended if you anticipate spending a lot of time in poor, overcrowded areas of Mexico.

 If you have received all of your routine British immunisations, the simplest way to remain protected is to receive the diphtheria, polio and tetanus booster, which will protect you against all three diseases.

-Rabies is a serious viral infection which is nearly always fatal without vaccination and emergency treatment.
+Is a serious viral infection which is nearly always fatal without vaccination and emergency treatment.
 The rabies virus is usually transmitted via the bite or scratch of an infected animal (normally a dog); people who develop rabies symptoms usually die from the disease.
 If you are bitten or scratched by an infected animal, you will need emergency treatment, whether you have received the vaccine or not.
 Treatment is easier to administer if you have already had the full course of the vaccine.

 You should receive the vaccine in three separate injections over the course of a month.
 If you have previously received the full vaccine you can get a rabies booster, which is administered in one injection.